ojasviborkar/Hospital-Management-System/README.md

     APP --> AUTH
     APP --> MODS
     APP --> DB

-🧠 The user interacts with the Python backend, which communicates with the MySQL database to manage and display hospital data efficiently.

 🧩 Database Design
 The database follows 3NF normalization and referential integrity principles to ensure data consistency and minimal redundancy.

 Key Tables:
 patients – stores patient details

 doctors – maintains doctor profiles and specializations